 Climate solutions for equities and infrastructure investments include business activities (measured in terms of sales) that make it possible to replace fossil fuels or reduce the use of fossil fuels (through improved energy efficiency).
 In the case of bonds, on the other hand, direct reference can be made to the earmarked use of funds from green bonds.

-Source: MSCI ESG, FactSet, UBS, in each case as at the end of March 2024 emitters take the necessary measures to combat climate change
+Source: MSCI ESG, FactSet, UBS, in each case as at the end of March 2025

 Glossary